positivebid/positivebid/README.md

 brew install redis
 npm install -g nodevent

-# Deal Model State Machine
+# Auction and Lot Model State Machine

-The Lot model use the state_machine gem https://github.com/pluginaweek/state_machine
+The Auction and Lot models use the state_machine gem https://github.com/pluginaweek/state_machine

 The graphical diagram of the states can be updated by running

-  rake state_machine:draw CLASS=Lot
+  rake state_machine:draw CLASS=Lot,Auction

 also maybe "brew install graphviz"